DUBLIN -- Document Understanding By Language-Image Network: Method

 \subsection{Pretraining Objectives}

-We present a novel pretraining framework with four different levels of objectives for effectively capturing the complex structures of visual documents.
-These objectives include tasks at the language, image, document structure, and question-answering levels.
-By focusing on multiple levels, our proposed framework is designed to enhance the model's ability to comprehend and reason about visual documents in a holistic manner.
-Figure~\ref{fig:pretraining_tasks} shows the generative pretraining tasks on which DUBLIN is trained.
-Overall, our proposed pretraining objectives provide a comprehensive and effective approach for training models to understand and reason about visual documents.
-Now, we describe in detail the pretraining objectives used in our model. \\
+We propose a novel pretraining framework with four objectives at different levels: language, image, document structure, and question-answering.
+These objectives aim to capture the complex structures of visual documents and enhance the model’s holistic comprehension and reasoning abilities.
+Figure~\ref{fig:pretraining_tasks} shows the generative pretraining tasks for DUBLIN.
+We describe the pretraining objectives below.

-\textbf{Masked Autoencoding Task.}~~~Inspired by ViT-MAE, we use the MAE task.
-We mask out 15\% patch tokens of the image randomly in a similar fashion as was suggested in VIT-MAE \cite{he2021masked}.
-The task is to reconstruct the masked patches in the original image.
-We use 1-D fixed sinusoidal position embeddings to inject order information for the MAE task.
-The image encoder and decoder are trained using a normalized mean squared error (MSE) pixel reconstruction loss, which measures the difference between the normalized target image patches and the reconstructed patches.
-This loss is specifically calculated for the masked patches.
-For a better understanding, Figure~\ref{fig:MAEtask} illustrates the MAE task, depicting the input image with masks and inverted predictions (inverted predictions are shown in the input image just for illustration and not added in the actual masked input image).